demboez/Magic-DM-Freeroam/README.md

 /Casino2 - The other one.
 ```

-🔴NOTE:Use /tele way more easy!🔴
+🔴NOTE: Use /tele way more easy!🔴